billwanjohi/life-guide/personal-finance.md

 As a young person, before you have any assets or dependents, permanent disability is your greatest liability.
 Social security will not cover your costs without a drastic decrease in standard of living.

-*Buy as much disability insurance as you qualify for, as soon as you can.* Usually max of 80% of annual income.
+*   *Buy as much disability insurance as you qualify for, as soon as you can.*
+    *   Usually max of 80% of annual income.
+*   If possible, buy before you've been notified of any employee disabilty benefits

-Features of an appropriate plan:
+#### Features of an appropriate plan

 *   Guaranteed renewable
 *   Non-cancellable sounds reassuring, but may not be necessary